rmsk2/soundy/README.md

 Another annoying factor is the buzzer built into the device which beeps each time a card is recognized.
 You can use the program
 `acr122_buzzer_off.py` to switch off the buzzer but this is unfortunately not permanent.
-It has to be repeated each time the reader is powered on and so you will hear the buzzer at least once after each reboot or after plugging the reader into a USB port.
+It has to be repeated each time the reader is powered on and so you will hear the buzzer at least once after each power up.
 People seemed to be so annoyed by this that they have written blog posts on how to desolder the buzzer from the reader's PCB.

 ## A note about card ids